-Selling on Craigslist and Facebook Marketplace isn’t as easy as posting a picture and closing a sale — there’s a strategy behind the top listings that help them gain traction and visibility.
-If you’re just learning how to sell on Craigslist or Facebook Marketplace, remember these three principles: price your items correctly, take well-lit and clear photos and include as many relevant details in your description as possible.
+Selling on an online platform isn’t as easy as posting a picture and closing a sale.
+The most successful listings are thoughtfully created for maximum traction and visibility.
+If you’re just learning how to sell on Craigslist, Facebook Marketplace, OfferUp, and other sites, remember these three principles: price your items correctly, take well-lit and clear photos and include as many relevant details in your description as possible.

 Research and Price Your Items

-Whether it’s an expensive mid-century modern couch or a cheap table lamp, it’s crucial to do your research and price your items correctly.
-In addition to looking up the original price from the manufacturer’s site (regardless of whether or not you originally purchased the item at full value), make sure you check out the prices of similar listings on Facebook Marketplace, Craigslist, eBay, and other major reseller platforms.
+It’s critical to research and price your items correctly.
+Not only can it be the difference between making a sale quickly or waiting weeks for buyer interest, but if you’re selling a vintage or heirloom item, it may have value that you weren’t even aware of.
+Start by looking up the original price from the manufacturer’s site (regardless of whether or not you originally purchased the item at full value).
+Then make sure you check the prices of similar listings on Facebook Marketplace, Craigslist, eBay, and other major reseller platforms.
 This will allow you to price your item in a lucrative, competitive way.
-Create a spreadsheet and jot down: (1) the lowest price you see online, (2) the highest, and (3) the going retail price of a brand-new product.
+Create a spreadsheet and jot down:

 Afterward, you’ll want to ask yourself the following questions: